thestippe/thestippe.github.io/_drafts/dataviz/2023-10-27-geography.md

 ![](/docs/assets/images/geo/polar_planar_projections.webp)

+It is sometimes useful to use a secant plane rather than a tangent one, but here we only focus on tangent projections.

 Each projection has pros and cons, as usual.
 As an example, in the gnomonic projection, arcs of great circles are always mapped onto straight lines, making them convenient to trace routes.
 However,